iotaledger/documentation/iota-streams/0.1/channels/troubleshooting.md

 ## Link not found

-You may see this error if the IOTA node the you're connected to does not have the bundle that contains the message that you're trying to reference or process.
+You may see this error if you're trying to process a message before having processed the message that it's linked to.

-To resolve this error, you could do one of the following:

-- Wait a few minutes to give the transactions time to propagate through the network
-- Send the message again

 ## More than one message found